SSI Eligibility Requirements For Children

 If your child has been diagnosed with a serious disability or illness, your child and your family may qualify for Supplemental Security Income (SSI).

-If you have questions about your child's eligibility, or if your benefits have been denied, the experienced Social Security attorneys at Dayes Law Firm PC, can help you receive the benefits you need.
+If you have questions about your child's eligibility, or if your benefits have been denied, the experienced Social Security attorneys at Dayes Law Firm PC, are prepared to help you receive the benefits you need.

 Is My Child Eligible For Benefits?

-Your child may be eligible for SSI benefits if he or she disabled, younger than 18, and meets the income and resources limits from the Social Security Administration (SSA).
+Your child may be eligible for SSI benefits if he or she is blind or disabled, younger than 18, and not married or the head of the household.
+Children younger than 22 who are students regularly attending school may also be eligible.
+A child must also meet the income and resources limits from the Social Security Administration (SSA).

 What Disabilities Are Accepted For Benefits?